apache/spark/docs/sql-ref-ansi-compliance.md

 * CAST(Array AS Array): raise an exception if there is any on the conversion of the elements.
 * CAST(Map AS Map): raise an exception if there is any on the conversion of the keys and the values.
 * CAST(Struct AS Struct): raise an exception if there is any on the conversion of the struct fields.

-Currently, the ANSI mode affects explicit casting and assignment casting only.
-In future releases, the behaviour of type coercion might change along with the other two type conversion rules.

 ```sql
 -- Examples of explicit casting